metaVariable/sc19_megadock_hpccm/README.md

 ── script                          # scripts for experiments
     └── makeTable.sh                #   for generating input docking list (table)

-# Those will be generated
+# Those will be generated after setup
 .
-├── data                            # directory for storing input └── out                             # directory for storing output and results
+├── data                            # directory for storing input └── out                             # directory for storing output
 ```

 ----